vslee/IEXSharp/README.md

 Per their [guidelines](https://iexcloud.io/docs/api/#disclaimers):
 - Required: If you display any delayed price data, you must display “15 minute delayed price” as a disclaimer.
 - Required: If you display latestVolume you must display “Consolidated Volume in Real-time” as a disclaimer.
+- Required: If you use cash flow, income statement, balance sheet, financials, or fundamentals endpoints, use must display “Data provided by New Constructs, LLC © All rights reserved.”
 - Note on pricing data: All CTA and UTP pricing data is delayed at least 15 minutes.

 This project is not related to the similarly named [IEX-Sharp](https://iexsharp.com/)